-He was the Consultant Curator of the Tate Modern exhibition Van Doesburg and the International Avant-Garde: Constructing a New World, which considers the career of Theo van Doesburg not merely as an artist but a propagandist for cultural renewal in fields as diverse as architecture, graphic design, publishing, film and music.
+Michael’s research on De Stijl tested predominant theoretical paradigms for describing the avant-garde by exploring the meanings attached to abstract art and their relationship to parallel modernising projects such as urban planning, interior design reform and the development of consumer culture.
+The Tate Modern exhibition on which he worked, Van Doesburg and the International Avant-Garde: Constructing a New World, considered the career of Theo van Doesburg not merely as an artist but a propagandist for cultural renewal in fields as diverse as architecture, graphic design, publishing, film and music.
 Van Doesburg's role in proselytising the new and coordinating a large network of fellow artists are important themes explored in the exhibition and its accompanying catalogue.

 Michael would welcome proposals for doctoral research on abstract art, theory of the avant-garde, modernist design, Dada, Constructivism and related groups.

 Simon Marginson, ‘Francis Picabia’s Espagnoles’

 Jessica Schouela, '‘Building’ Bodies: Modern Architecture and the Abstract Works of Agnes Martin, Carmen Herrera, Marlow Moss' (Co-supervised with Jo Applin).